-Enjoy the crunch of success by growing cucumbers.
+Growing your own cucumbers is liking growing your own summertime treasure beneath winding vines and textured leaves.
 Whether you use them pickled or fresh, whole or sliced, cucumbers add a delicious flavor boost to your meals.
-Just one cucumber plant produces plenty of fruits, especially when you keep them steadily picked.
+Just one cucumber plant produces plenty of fruits of all shapes and sizes, especially when you keep them steadily picked.

-Whether you're looking for a fresh salad topper or want to make your own jarred pickles, I think we all can agree that everything is better homegrown.
-Growing cucumbers in your garden is simple as long as you plant in the right location and feed the plant a considerable amount of water.
+It's one of the many delights of summer to grow cucumbers of every shape and size right in your own backyard.
+Whether you're looking for a fresh salad topper or want to make your own jarred pickles, it's hard to beat the fresh flavor and convenience of homegrown cucumbers.
+As long as you plant cucumbers in the right location and feed the plant a considerable amount of water, growing cucumbers is a simple task to master.

 When considering where to plant cucumbers, choose a location that gets eight or more hours of sun per day.
 Planting cucumbers begins when the soil is at least 70 degrees F at a depth of 1 inch.
 Cucumber seeds can't germinate in cold soil.
 Add compost or a balanced 10-10-10 time-release fertilizer to the soil before planting.